 1775 Hancock Street #150, San Diego, CA 92110

 About Architects Mosher Drew

 Mosher Drew is the longest standing architectural firm in San Diego.
 It was established in 1946 by Robert Mosher, who was later joined by Roy Drew in 1948.
-With more than 60 years of experience in the field, the firm has built an impressive list of clients and has offered their services to a great body of architectural design works.
+With more than 60 years of experience in the field, the firm has built an impressive list of clients and has offered its services to a great body of architectural design works.
 All their projects begin with the idea of sustainability in mind, and they apply principles of energy conscious, environmentally sensitive designs.
-Among many of their awards, they have received the Award of Excellence and the Award of Merit from the San Diego Chapter of the American Institute of Architects.
+The firm is credited for some of San Diego’s iconic architecture that has stood the test of time such as the Coronado Bridge and the Aztec Center at San Diego State University.
+They have received, among many awards, the Award of Excellence and the Award of Merit from the San Diego Chapter of the American Institute of Architects.

 Peter N. Stevens

 750 B Street, Suite 2800, San Diego, CA 92101

 Established in 1936, JCJ Architecture is a diverse planning, architecture, and interior design firm that offers innovative and engaged design services to clients across the globe.
 Led by Peter N. Stevens, LEED AP, the firm works primarily in the commercial and institutional sectors and excels at bringing value to every project they undertake.
 Previously maintained as a privately held firm, JCJ took the pivotal step in 2012 to transition to an ESOP (employee stock ownership plan).
 The move proved instrumental in strengthening a culture of collaboration among its employees and fostered an elevated creativity.
 In addition to their offices in San Diego, the firm currently has offices in Atlanta, Boston, Hartford, New York City, Phoenix, and Los Angeles.